metalwhale/chloria/chloria-backend/README.md

 ## Package code structure
 Each package in this workspace follows a code structure inspired by [the Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) with some slight modifications:
 - `domain` module (enterprise business rules): contains entities
-- `execution` module (application business rules): contains a workshop, use cases ("cases" for short), ports and tasks
+- `execution` module (application business rules): contains a workshop, use cases ("cases" for short) and ports
 - `interface` module: contains adapters for external frameworks, such as controllers (which handle requests) and presenters (which return responses)
 - `infrastructure` module: contains clients and tools for external services, such as cloud providers, third-party API platforms, drivers...